Dirk-/quasar-sharp/README.md

 ### Additions for sharp

-- `yarn add sharp --ignore-engines`
+- `yarn add sharp --ignore-engines` (`--ignore-engines` is recommended for yarn v1)

-- Added sharp test to electron-main.js -> Runs in dev mode, but not as packaged build
+- Added sharp test call to electron-main.js -> Runs in dev mode, but not as packaged build.
 - Added unpack options to `quasar.config.js`, both to packager and to builder sections.

 ### Infos on Adding sharp